AKNeyugn/Mycobacterium-Data/README.md

 The files for these compounds are manually moved to seperate *nan-SMILES* folder

+**Note:**
+.pdb file containing all compounds info is not uploaded to repository due to its large size

 # CGMProcess.py

 Read both chemogenomic data files (A-M and N-Z) and create 2 seperate chemogenomic matrix (CGM) outputs as .csv files, then combine the halves into one full CGM .csv file.